droid31/Signal/README.md

 You can react to the messages, same as you can react to comments on facebook.

 ### Use multiple instances
 Signal supports all major platforms (Android, iOS, MacOS, Linux, Windows).
-Each signal app runs independly. <br>
+Each signal app runs it's own independant instance with android app being the master. <br>
 Essentially this means that, you can use signal from your desktop too.
-But the phone doesn't need to be online in this case, as in the case of whatsapp the phone need to be online for the client to work.
+But the phone doesn't need to be online for you to use signal.
+But in case of whatsapp the phone need to be online for the client to work.

 -------------------------